Hwang64/PSIS/README.md

 #### SNIPER

+We use SNIPER to verify the effectiveness of PSIS under multi-scale training strategy.
+The configuration files are in the ```configs/SNIPER```.
+For more training and testing information, please refer to the [code](https://github.com/mahyarnajibi/SNIPER).
+The results are shown as belows:

 |Training Sets | AP@0.50:0.95 | AP@0.50 | AP@0.75| AP@Small | AP@Med. | AP@Large |  AR@1 | AR@10 | AR@100 | AR@Small | AR@Med. | AR@Large  |
 |--------------|:------------:|--------:|:------:|:--------:|:-------:|:--------:|:-----:|:-----:|:------:|:--------:|:-------:|:----:|
 |   ori  |  43.4   | 62.8 | 48.8 |  27.4  | 45.2  |  56.2 | N/A | N/A  | N/A |  N/A |  N/A |  N/A |